-WASHINGTON -- This time, there was no third-period collapse.
+WASHINGTON - This time there was no third-period collapse.

-This time, the Washington Capitals took a four-goal lead, kept their foot on the gas and ran over the road-weary Toronto Maple Leafs for a 5-1 win in front of a full house on Tuesday night at the Verizon Center.
+This time, the Washington Capitals took a four-goal lead, kept their foot on the gas and ran over the road-weary Toronto Maple Leafs for a 5-1 win in front of a full house Tuesday night at the Verizon Center.

-Alex Ovechkin and Martin Erat each had a goal and an assist for the Caps, who stretched their win streak to eight games, their longest since a nine-game win streak midway through the 2010-11 season.
+Alex Ovechkin and Martin Erat each notched a goal and an assist for the Caps, who stretched their win streak to eight games, their longest since a nine-game win streak midway through the 2010-11 season.

 The Leafs also failed in their bid to clinch a berth in the Stanley Cup playoffs for the first time since 2004.

 The Capitals carried a 1-0 lead into the second period thanks to defenseman Jack Hillen's third goal of the season.
-They built on that lead with a three-goal second period, getting even-strength goals from Erat and Brouwer before Ovechkin made it 4-0 with his league-leading 28th goal of the season.
+They built on that lead with a three-goal second period, getting even-strength goals from Erat and Troy Brouwer before Ovechkin made it 4-0 with his league-leading 28th goal of the season.

-Ovechkin positioned himself at the top of the left circle and blasted a bullet past Toronto goaltender Ben Scrivens (7-9-0), who was giving starter James Reimer a breather.
+Ovechkin positioned himself at the top of the left circle and blasted a bullet from Mike Green past Toronto goaltender Ben Scrivens (7-9-0), who was giving starter James Reimer a breather.
 Ovechkin also assisted on Erat's first goal as a Capital, giving him 19 goals and nine assists in his last 18 games.
 The Capitals are 14-3-1 during that stretch.

 The Maple Leafs avoided a shutout at the hands of Braden Holtby (20-11-1) when Mikhail Grabovksi scored 3:05 into the third period.
-But Washington clamped down defensively, received a power-play goal from Marcus Johansson and skated away with the four-goal win.
+But Washington clamped down defensively, received a power-play goal from Marcus Johnasson and skated away with the four-goal win.